JonasSchubert/TimeSpan.Xt/README.md

 var oneWeekAgo = DateTime.Now - 1.Weeks();
 ```

-Since FluentTimeSpan is directly interchangable with TimeSpan, it can be used in all places where you would normally use TimeSpan, e.g.
+Since TimeSpan.Xt is directly interchangable with TimeSpan, it can be used in all places where you would normally use TimeSpan, e.g.

 ```C#
 Task.Delay(5.Seconds())